cake-contrib/Cake.SqlServer/README.md

 	})
 ```

-# Working with DACPAC files
+### Working with DACPAC files
-This package also includes a wrapper to extract dacpac files and publish them back into database.
-This is a thin wrapper around `Microsoft.SqlServer.DacFx` package.

-To extract a dacpac file from a database call
+To extract a dacpac file from a database call:

 ```c#
 Task("Extract-Dacpac")